Happy-Park/happy-park/README.md

 # Install dependencies
 $ npm install

-# You can use the script located in ./assets/ScriptCreateDB.sql to create the database
+# You can use the script located in ./assets/ScriptCreateDB.sql to create a PostgreSQL database
 # In the project, change the variables in ./src/postgres.js to your database.

 # Start the application